smartdevicelink/sdl_security_ios/README.md

 ## Generating the Static Library
 Once the security library has been configured by the OEM, it is used to generate a static library that developers add to their SDL iOS apps

+1. To build the *SDLSecurityStatic* target:
+    * Run the the *SDLSecurityStatic* target (a simulator or device both work)
+    * This generates three different builds of the *libSDLSecurityStatic.a* file, which can be found in the derived data of the project.
+        * *Debug-iphoneos* - will only work on an iPhone
+        * *Debug-iphonesimulator* - will only work on a simulator
+        * *Debug-universal*  - will work on both the iPhone and simulator
+    * In the **Products** folder select *libSDLSecurityStatic.a*, right click and select **Show in Finder**.
+This will take you to the three builds listed above.
+2. To use the build in your project:
+    *  Drag and drop 3 files into your project: **libSDLSecurityStatic.a**, **include/SDLSecurityConstants.h** and **include/SDLSecurityManager.h**.
+Make sure **libSDLSecurityStatic.a** has been added to your project's target membership.
+    *  To use the security manager, import **SDLSecurityManager.h** into where you are setting the encryption manager in your SDL project.
+If you have a Swift project, this will require adding a bridging-header to the project.
+        * `let encryptionManager = SDLEncryptionConfiguration(securityManagers: [SDLSecurityManager.self]], delegate: nil)`

 ## Updating the OpenSSL Dependency
 We have included a build of the OpenSSL library  so the security library can work out of the box with a few minor customizations.
 Production versions of this library should replace the OpenSSL dependency with a trusted build.
 The following configurations may have to be updated: